Western North Carolina Fine Art

 Members receive timely information about the area art scene through the League’s web site and newsletter.
 Member artists can showcase their art on the web site and have a link to their own sites.
 The League also periodically issues calls to artists to submit their work for various events.

 ALHC sponsors two fine art shows annually and member artists are entitled to participate in the shows, which offer an opportunity to network with other artists, meet the public and perhaps sell some of their work.

-Specific information regarding registration for these shows will be sent to all 2019 members on or about March 1st, 2018.
+Specific information regarding registration for these shows will be sent to all 2021 members late winter 2021.
 Other questions regarding these events may be directed to the Show Chairs.

 The Art League provides volunteers for a summer children’s art camp hosted by the Bascom, and all League members may participate in this educational program for area youth.

 Many years ago the Art League was started by a group of local painters who originally called themselves "pickled painters".
 A while later they adopted the name of “Studio Alive” where artists of all skill levels have the opportunity to paint, using a live model as inspiration.
 The program is now being offered on Mondays at the lower level of the Bascom facilities from 10 - 1.
 Another session of Studio Alive meets in Highlands on Wednesdays, at the Hudson Library.
 Also from 10 - 1.